 Insider tip: Take the Island Explorer to the Jordan Pond House when the bus is running from late June through Indigenous Peoples’ Day, to avoid having to circle around looking for parking.
 The Jordan Pond bus line can be picked up at the Hulls Cove Visitor Center, where there’s plenty of parking, as well as at the Bar Harbor Village Green.
 And if you can’t get a reservation at the Jordan Pond House, you can have a meal at the nearby Asticou Inn, overlooking scenic Northeast Harbor instead of Jordan Pond and the Bubbles.

 4. Bike, walk or take a horse-drawn carriage ride on carriage roads

 The 45 miles of carriage roads and the 16 stone bridges along those roads, funded by John D. Rockefeller Jr. and donated to the park, are another of Acadia’s unique features.

 Built between 1913 and 1940, the carriage roads gracefully follow the natural contours of the landscape, around valleys and mountains, providing scenic vistas along the way.
 Each bridge is unique, with names such as Cobblestone Bridge or Deer Brook Bridge.
-A carriage road map is available on the Acadia National Park Web site.
+A new carriage road map was released in 2019.

 Horse-drawn carriage rides are offered through Carriages of Acadia at Wildwood Stables, south of the Jordan Pond House.